 Home warranties lessen repair costs, especially when homeowners insurance does not.
-Learn the pros and cons of buying a home warranty before or after closing.
+Learn the pros and cons of purchasing a plan before or after closing.

 The Importance of a Home Warranty

-Options for Buying a Home Warranty After Closing
+Options for Purchasing a Home Warranty After Closing

 Cons to Consider